zapolnov/superplex3d_prototype/README.md

 Building
 ========

 Please use CMake (http://www.cmake.org/) to build the project.

-I have only tested the build in OSX Yosemite.
-But I believe it should build under Windows and Linux with minimum efforts.
+I have tested build in the following environments:

+  * Apple OSX Yosemite with Xcode 6.1.1.
+  * Ubuntu Linux 14.10 (Utopic Unicorn) with GCC 4.9.1.

+If you are using another system, your mileage may vary.
+Anyway, the code is quite portable so it should build and run with very little efforts.
+Feel free to contact me via e-mail zapolnov@gmail.com if you have any problems.

+On Ubuntu Linux you may use the following command to install required packages:

+    sudo apt-get install \
+        build-essential \
+        cmake \
+        libgl1-mesa-dev \
+        libglu1-mesa-dev \
+        libx11-dev \
+        libxrandr-dev \
+        libxcursor-dev \
+        libxi-dev \
+        libxinerama-dev \
+        libxxf86vm-dev

 I have also provided OSX Yosemite binary in the `bin` directory for your convenience.